Old Paradigms – New Norms.

 What of course is required now is massive global investment in activities that creates a sustainable future rather than rewarding ownership of assets.

-Especially since the 1980s, collective action for welfare and social justice based around labour organisations, have collapsed in the face of the ideology of individualism and consumerism.
+Especially since the 1980s, collective action for welfare and social justice based around labour organisations, have collapsed in the face of the ideology of individualism and consumerism in the United States and in the UK especially.
 This ideology has been called ‘neoliberalism’.
 Covid has exposed the weakness of this ethical framework, by highlighting the nature of work and the need to consume.

-We, in the developed West, have elevated the idea of placing the individual in the centre of our experiences to be the one of the highest ethical ideals.
+We, in the developed rich nations of North America, Europe and Australasia, have elevated the idea of placing the individual in the centre of our experiences to be the one of the highest ethical ideals.
 This individual is entreated to chase self-actualisation, and more recently to develop resilience and mindfulness in order to deal with the socio-political stressors that arise from structural reasons such as precarious employment, lack of affordable housing and low pay.
 It is an atomised self.
 It is a view of the individual that considers that we are rational and should be free to pursue individual projects within the structure of free markets.
 The answer to the question: “what is ethical?” is often “let the market decide”.